-The State Bar of California Antitrust and Unfair Competition Law Section presents
+Presented by The State Bar of California Antitrust, UCL and Privacy Section

 The Julia Morgan Ballroom

 You can now REGISTER ONLINE for this program.
 Online registration will close at the pre-registration deadline.

 GSI Past Chair and Welcome Reception Wednesday, October 28, 2015

 - Analysis Group (sponsor of GSI past chairs reception)